BWhittaker1415/BWhittaker1415/README.md

 # Hello, the name’s Ben.

-**I’m a full stack web developer working out of central Massachusetts, and welcome to my Github**
+**I’m a full stack web developer working out of central Massachusetts, welcome to my Github.**

 **Don’t forget to visit my,**
 </br>